Big 4x

 Big 4x (stylized in all caps) is the debut studio album by American rapper Stunna 4 Vegas.
 It was released on May 10, 2019, by Billion Dollar Baby Entertainment and Interscope Records.
-The album features guest appearances from DaBaby (Stunna 4 Vegas's mentor and owner of his label), Lil Durk, NLE Choppa, Offset and Young Nudy.
-The album peaked at number 50 on the Billboard 200.
+The album features guest appearances from Offset, NLE Choppa, Young Nudy, his mentor/label boss DaBaby, and Lil Durk.
+The album peaked at number 50 on the Billboard 200 which made it his first entry on any charts.

 Promotion

-Singles

-"Ashley" featuring DaBaby, was released as the album's lead single on July 18, 2019, along with a music video.
+"Ashley" featuring DaBaby, was released as the album's lead single on July 18, 2019, along with a music video, however the music video is on DaBaby's channel.